 Planning a routine can also help you make exercise a part of your social life.

-Next Steps: How to Stay Physically Active
+Next Steps: How to Stay Active In Winter

 Remember that support and advice are available, no matter your fitness level or knowledge.
 And that the key to improving your health as part of a healthy lifestyle is to find what works for you and remain consistent.